neuralmagic/deepsparse/logging-sdk/tutorial-server-prometheus/README.md

-# Monitoring with DeepSparse + Prometheus/Grafana
+# DeepSparse Server + Prometheus/Grafana

 DeepSparse Logging is compatible with Prometheus/Grafana, making it easy to stand up a model monitoring service.